Social history: Gender history

-Gender history focuses on the categories, discourses and experiences of femininity and masculinity as they develop over time.
-Gender history gained prominence after it was conceptualized in 1986 by Joan W. Scott in her article "Gender: A Useful Category of Historical Analysis."
+Gender history focuses on the categories, discourses, and experiences of femininity and masculinity as they develop over time.
+Gender history gained prominence after Joan W. Scott conceptualized it in 1986 in her article "Gender: A Useful Category of Historical Analysis."
 Many social historians use Scott's concept of "perceived differences" to study how gender relations in the past have unfolded and continue to unfold.
 In keeping with the cultural turn, many social historians are also gender historians who study how discourses interact with everyday experiences.

 History of the family

-The History of the family emerged as a separate field in the 1970s, with close ties to anthropology and sociology.
+The history of the family emerged as a separate field in the 1970s, with close ties to anthropology and sociology.
 The trend was especially pronounced in the US and Canada.
 It emphasizes demographic patterns and public policy, but is quite separate from genealogy, though often drawing on the same primary sources, such as censuses and family records.

 The influential pioneering study Women, Work, and Family (1978) was done by Louise A. Tilly and Joan W. Scott.
-It broke new ground with their broad interpretive framework and emphasis on the variable factors shaping women's place in the family and economy in France and England.
-The study considered the interaction of production, or traditional labor, and reproduction, the work of caring for children and families, in its analysis of women's wage labor and thus helped to bring together labor and family history.
+It broke new ground with its broad interpretive framework and emphasis on the variable factors shaping women's place in the family and economy in France and England.
+The study considered the interaction between production, or traditional labor, and reproduction, the work of caring for children and families, in its analysis of women's wage labor, thus helping to bring together labor and family history.
 Much work has been done on the dichotomy in women's lives between the private sphere and the public.
-For a recent worldwide overview covering 7000 years see Maynes and Waltner's 2012 book and ebook, The Family: A World History (2012).
+For a recent worldwide overview covering 7000 years, see Maynes and Waltner's 2012 book and ebook, The Family: A World History (2012).
 For comprehensive coverage of the American case, see Marilyn Coleman and Lawrence Ganong, eds.
 The Social History of the American Family: An Encyclopedia (4 vol, 2014).

 The history of childhood is a growing subfield.